 The Wild Atlantic Way is a scenic coastal route that stretches for over 2,500 km along the west coast of Ireland.
 It offers visitors the opportunity to experience the raw natural beauty of the Atlantic Ocean, as well as the rich culture and history of the region.

 Here we have set out some of the highlights of the route:

 One of the highlights of the Wild Atlantic Way is the Cliffs of Moher, located in County Clare.
 These towering cliffs rise 700 feet above the Atlantic Ocean and offer breathtaking views of the surrounding landscape.
 Visitors can also take a guided tour of O’Brien’s Tower, which offers a panoramic view of the cliffs and the surrounding area.

 Another must-see attraction along the Wild Atlantic Way is the Ring of Kerry, a 179-km circular route that takes in some of the most stunning scenery in Ireland.
 The route passes through small villages, along rugged coastline, and through the Killarney National Park, home to the famous Lakes of Killarney and the McGillycuddy Reeks, Ireland’s highest mountain range.

-For those interested in history, the Wild Atlantic Way offers a number of historical sites, including the Ceide Fields, a 5,000-year-old megalithic tomb, and the Dingle Peninsula, home to the ancient Beehive Huts and the Gallarus Oratory.
-Skellig Michael, a UNESCO World Heritage Site, is also a must see, it’s a rocky island off the coast of Kerry, where an early Christian monastic settlement from the 6th century still standing..
+For those interested in history, the Wild Atlantic Way has many historical sites, including the Ceide Fields, a 5,000-year-old megalithic tomb, and the Dingle Peninsula, home to the ancient Beehive Huts and the Gallarus Oratory.
+Skellig Michael, a UNESCO World Heritage Site, is also a must see, it’s a rocky island off the coast of Kerry, where an early Christian monastic settlement from the 6th century still standing.